Student Health Services

 If You Test Positive for an STI

 Talk with your recent partner(s) about having an STI.
 It may feel emotionally uncomfortable, but telling your partner(s) allows them to protect their health, too.
-Tips for getting the conversation started from the Centers for Disease Control and Get Yourself Tested.
+Tips for getting the conversation started from the American Association for Sexual Health and Centers for Disease Control.